Zikun-Yang/VAMPIRE_Cookbook/index.md

 nav_order: 1
 ---

-{: .new }
+{: .highlight }
-> VAMPIRE has a new nersion now.
+VAMPIRE has a new nersion now.
 See [here](https://github.com/VAMPIRE-HPC/VAMPIRE/releases/tag/v2.0.0) for details.

-Welcome to the VAMPIRE Cookbook!
+Welcome to the Cookbook of VAMPIRE!

 VAMPIRE is a tool for simulating the dynamics of viral infection in a host cell.